- PCOS is a condition that disrupts normal hormone levels in women.

 - It is the leading cause of infertility in women.

-- Ovaries are the primary affected organs in PCOS.
+- Ovaries are the primarily affected organs in PCOS.

 - The term cyst in PCOS refers to fluid-filled sacs containing an immature egg.